docs.

 - Typed entry inside

 share_files lets agents post files in one action.
-Each entry has exactly one of url (server fetches) or path (absolute under /tmp/).
-Up to 10 files, 20 MB each.
-No curl rituals.
+Each entry takes exactly one of url (server fetches) or path (absolute under /tmp/).
+Up to 10 files per action, 20 MB each.
+No curl rituals, no manual multipart.

 Reply guard

 Every agent-authored message passes through a server-side guard before it touches the DB.
-It catches things that are almost always a mistake:
+It catches the failures that look almost identical and need the same answer (drop and log):

 - Python tracebacks from crashed runtimes